Diego Garcia: Transfer to Mauritius

+2026 Iranian attack

+In March 2026, Iran fired two ballistic missiles at the Diego Garcia military base as part of the 2026 Iran war.
+One failed in flight and the other was shot down by a U.S. warship with an SM-3 missile.
+Iran later denied claims that it launched missiles towards Diego Garcia, saying that it was an "Israeli false flag" attack.
+Mark Rutte, the Secretary General of NATO during an interview with CBS News said that NATO cannot confirm that Iran has fired missiles towards the remote strategic military base in the Indian Ocean.

 Inhabitants

 Diego Garcia had no permanent inhabitants when discovered by the Spanish explorer Diego García de Moguer in the 16th century, then in the service of Portugal, and this remained the case until it was settled as a French colony in 1793.

 French settlement

 Most inhabitants of Diego Garcia through the period 1793–1971 were plantation workers, but also included Franco-Mauritian managers, Indo-Mauritian administrators, Mauritian and Seychellois contract employees, and in the late 19th century, Chinese and Somali employees.

 A distinct Creole culture called the Îlois, which means "islanders" in French Creole, evolved from these workers.
 The Îlois, now called Chagos Islanders or Chagossians since the late-1990s, were descended primarily from slaves brought to the island from Madagascar by the French between 1793 and 1810, and Malay slaves from the slave market on Pulo Nyas, an island off the northwest coast of Sumatra, from around 1820 until the slave trade ended following the Slavery Abolition Act 1833.
 The Îlois also evolved a French-based Creole dialect now called Chagossian Creole.

 Throughout their recorded history, the plantations of the Chagos Archipelago had a population of approximately 1,000 individuals, about two-thirds of whom lived on Diego Garcia.
 A peak population of 1,142 on all islands was recorded in 1953.

 The primary industry throughout the island's colonial period consisted of coconut plantations producing copra and/or coconut oil, until closure of the plantations and forced relocation of the inhabitants in October 1971.
 For a brief period in the 1880s, it served as a coaling station for steamships transiting the Indian Ocean from the Suez Canal to Australia.